 Did You Know: It Took Arizona 49 Years To Become A State

-On February 14, 1912 President William Howard Taft signed Arizona into the Union.
-It became the last of the contiguous U.S. states admitted.
-Did You Know Arizona was a territory for 49 years before it became a state?
+On Feb.
+14, 1912, President William Howard Taft signed Arizona into the Union.
+Did you know Arizona was a territory for 49 years before it became a state?

 “There was discussion as early as 1850 to gain statehood, unsuccessful efforts, really from that point on, but it’s at the late 19th century, early 20th century that the efforts really began to pick-up steam," said John Southard, an Arizona historian.
 “But there’s concern of the kind of the desolation of Arizona.
 The questions of whether or not it’s viable as a state, questions of population, questions of water."